 The actual pain from a herniated disc happens because the ruptured disc material puts pressure on the spinal nerves.
 Sometimes the pain is felt in other parts of the body due to spinal nerves’ complicated structure.
 Our experienced pain specialists use imaging scans to determine what’s causing the pressure.
 Targeted injections can bring some pain relief by reducing the swelling and allowing the disc to fit back into place.
 If that doesn’t reduce your pain, then our pain specialist may recommend minimally invasive surgery.

 Start Treating Your Chronic Pain

-There’s no reason for you to continue living in constant, unrelenting pain.
+There’s no reason to continue living in constant, unrelenting pain.
 You deserve treatment from our pain specialists, who have years of experience helping patients just like you.

 At the Heilman Center for Pain and Spine Care, you get the state-of-the-art treatment options of a hospital environment.
 You also get individualized attention and an unwavering commitment to your care.
 Even if you’ve had no success treating pain before, don’t give up.
 Schedule a consultation or call us today.